google/pytype/README.md

 of its dependencies.
 * `pyxref`, a cross-references generator.

-## 2022 Roadmap
+## 2023 Roadmap

-* Complete Python 3.9 feature support.
+* Typegraph rewrite for improved correctness and performance.
-* Basic Python 3.10 support.
+* Basic Python 3.11 support.

 ## License
 [Apache 2.0][license]